Those awful articles about "the best" / "most popular" programming languages

 There is no universal "best language"

 Another flaw of these clickbait articles is that they rarely consider the level of real world support for languages.
 You can go learn the latest and greatest language such as Rust, but will you be able to find contributors for your bleeding edge open source project?
-How many employers will be looking for people with such skills to join their team?
+How many employers will be looking for people with such skills to join their development team?

 An example: According to many articles Python is great and people really like using it, and actually this seems to be mostly true.
 And there are a couple of solid, well-known Python-based web development frameworks (Django, Flask).
 But as far as web development goes only about 1% of websites are actually using Python, whereas the hopelessly unfashionable PHP accounted for around 80% of all websites in 2018 and is available on every mainstream web hosting account.
 So which language should you learn for web development?
 It's a no brainer.